-Upon successful completion of the Aviation Maintenance Technology (AMT) program, students will be eligible to take the Federal Aviation Administration (FAA) Knowledge Tests and the Oral and Practical examination required for the Airframe and/or Powerplant Certification.
+Upon successful completion of the relevant sections of the Aviation Maintenance Technology (AMT) program (Generals, Airframe, and Powerplant), students will be eligible to take the Federal Aviation Administration (FAA) Knowledge Tests.
+Students will be eligible to take the Oral and Practical examination required for the Airframe and/or Powerplant Certification upon completion of the program.
 While these certifications are not required for some job opportunities, the College highly recommends becoming certified.
 Spartan College of Aeronautics and Technology is a designated FAA Test Center, which allows graduates to take the General, Airframe and Powerplant Knowledge Tests, as well as the Oral and Practical exam, at the college one time at no additional charge if completed within 45 days of graduation.